ihor1337/interactive-neighborhood-map/README.md

 ##Steps to launch:

-Clone or download this repository on your local machine.
+1. Clone or download this repository on your local machine.
 Open index.html file.
+2. Or go to this [link](http://interactive-map.bitballoon.com/)

 ##Resources used: